rajpal-virk/mlh-material/docs/My Learning Hub/Mathematics/Grade 10/analytical_geometry.md

     </span>
     Here x, and y are the coordinates of endpoints of the side opposite to the selected vertex.

-3. Substitute values of m and b in the original slope intercept form to write a new equation of the median.
+3. Substitute values of m and b in the Slope Intercept Form to write a new equation of the median.

 !!!
 Example